rev138/pod_feeder/README.md

 This is a lightweight, customizable "bot" script to harvest RSS/Atom feeds and re-publish them to the Diaspora social network.
 It is posted here without warranty, for public use.

 ## Installation

-In order to use this script, you must first create a sqlite database, which can be accomplished thusly:

-`$ echo "CREATE TABLE feeds(guid varchar(255) primary key,feed_id varchar(127),title varchar(255),link varchar(255),hashtags varchar(255),timestamp integer(10),posted integer(1));" | sqlite3 feeds.db`

- You must also have the following perl modules installed:
+ You must have the following perl modules installed:

 - LWP::UserAgent
 - URI::Escape
 - HTML::Entities
 - JSON
 - XML::Simple
-- DBI
+- DBD::SQLite
 - Unicode::Normalize
 - Getopt::Long